dawu76/investment-research-notes/investing-quant/strategies/return-stacking/README.md

 ---

-### Return-stacking from POV of Portfolio Tilts versus Overlays
+### Return-stacking from POV of Portfolio tilts versus overlays

 From the Newfound Research [blog](https://blog.thinknewfound.com/2023/04/portfolio-tilts-versus-overlays-its-long-short-portfolios-all-the-way-down/), "Portfolio Tilts versus Overlays: It’s Long/Short Portfolios All the Way Down".